Bureau of Animal Care & Control

 The City offers 24 hour service.
 The Animal Care & Control office hours are Monday through Friday, 7 a.m. to 3 p.m.
 Please visit our Contact Us page.

 Operations continue from 3 p.m. to 11 p.m.
 Monday through Friday.
-Saturdays, Sundays and holidays operations are from 9 a.m. to 5 p.m.
+Saturdays and Sundays operations are from 9 a.m. to 5 p.m, and on holidays, from 8 am to 4 pm.
 All "after hour" operations are for any emergency that a resident may have.
+Call the after-hours number at 412-255-2935.

 Responsible pet owners need to know that along with the obligation to properly feed, shelter, and care for a pet, there are laws (ordinances) to protect the animal, the pet owner, and the community.